 In this age of social media, most of us are facing problems related to its overuse.
-When we intend just to use it for 2 minutes, we lose the sense of time and end up using it for hours.
+When we intend to use it just for 2 minutes, we lose the sense of time and end up loosing hours on it.

 All of us know that social media affects our mental health negatively.
 However, it can have a positive impact if used on limitation, according to an article published on BBC.

-Few things you need to keep in mind while using social media:
+Things to keep in mind while using social media

-Most of us who are addicted to social media tend to compare ourselves.
-How can’t we, when everyone is living the life we want to live except for us, right?
-But remember, no one would be posting those pictures if they were in your position right now.
-They too had to start from somewhere and must have dealt with their own hardships.
+Most of us who are addicted to social media tend to compare our lives to that of other simply because they are living the life we want to?
+But there is one thing you need to remember, no one would be posting pictures if they were in your position right now.
+They too must have had to start from somewhere and must have dealt with their own hardships.

 “Stop comparing your Behind-The-Scenes to someone’s Highlight Reel.”